 The Sumpter Miner

 In 1996, soon after posting this article, news came to us from the Cracker Creek mining district.
 In more recent history the Cracker Creek Gold Mining Company operated in the Sumpter Valley even until late 20th Century.
 We went to our correspondent's web site and read the whole scoop.
 Unfortunately his link is no longer active.
 He told us that the story we'd posted: "Rock Worth $160,000" was nothing but a bombast by the editor of the Sumpter Miner whose job it was to pump up the town and encourage people to come to the area.
 So what's new?
 That newspaper told a story... a big whopper evidently... and so then we repeated it... lies are perpetuated that way... rumors, too, fact checking becomes a challenge in reporting history.
 Since we were at the time also trying to pump up tourism in Eastern Oregon, we fell short of our duty to get the facts correct.
 It is sad when journalists don't report the true story, but rely instead on rumor and exaggeration.
 Count me guilty, but without malice or forethought.
 It's only now, more than 20 years later that I see my failing.
 I also see that I had something in common with the Sumpter Miner editor ~ the motivation of encouraging people to come to Sumpter Valley.
 You should.
 I did.
 Enjoyed rock hounding and photography while I was there.
 I'll bet that you can still do those things, too.
 It was there that I began to think of doing this history newspaper.
 I felt the call of the past, the echo of those seeking their fortune.
 I decided that I'd use the journalism degree I had earned and not let it go to waste.
 Hope you enjoy our stories, ones we chose as worthy and interesting so we plucked them from the pages of history.
 In some editions we tried our hand at writing them when we could find enough facts to check and confirm our story, but in most editions, we relied heavily on the original authors who saw the history as it happened.
 I enjoy autobiographies so, this was a natural tendency.The way it ends then: the discoloration is on them, not me.
 Your clue is to look for my sources, my attribution.
 If it's not in quotes in the middle of the story, or given at the beginning of the story as a Dateline sort of citation, then look at the end of the story for a source citation.
-My professors always said "Attribution.
+My professors taught me: "Attribution.
 Attribution.
 Attribution."
-That keeps plagarism at bay. ~editor
+That keeps plagarism and libel at bay. ~editor

 Bridget E. Smith, editor & publisher